Bradshaw/spaceshipsin.space/sources/markdown/out/old-cv.md

 ### *2012 -> 2015* · Co-Founder / Secretary · **Baptême du Jeu**
 *A society for uniting and celebrating small local game creators and digital artists*
-Organisation and management of video game events: Game Jams, Parties, Expositions
+Organisation and management of video&hairsp;game events: Game Jams, Parties, Expositions
-Documentation, coaching and communication for events, technology and general information in the field of video game development -->
+Documentation, coaching and communication for events, technology and general information in the field of video&hairsp;game development -->

 %YAML 1.2